IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_ruleset.html.markdown

 ---

 # ibm_cis_rulesets
-Provides an IBM Cloud Internet Services ruleset resource, to update and delete ruleset of an instance or domain.
+Provides an IBM Cloud Internet Services ruleset resource, to update and delete ruleset of an Instance or Domain.
 For more information, about IBM Cloud Internet Services ruleset, see [ruleset instance]().

 ## Example usage